hongyuanjia/eplusr/README.md

 #> [1] 0.7
 ```

-As we did not give the field index and name, a list will be returned
+As we did not give any field index or name, a list will be returned
-containing all field default values.
-Type of each value will be
+containing default values of all fields.
+The type of each value will be
 consistent with the field definition.

 ``` r